 Abram’s and Sarai’s names were then changed by God to Abraham and Sarah, respectively, when Abraham was 99.
 Then, God promised Sarah would have a son.
 Abraham and Sarah were soon visited by three men which were angels of God.
 One of them told Abraham that Sarah would have a son by the time he returned next year.
 Sarah overheard and began to laugh uncontrollably, but the men told her it is true because God said so.

 Abraham and Sarah eventually settled between Kadesh and Shur in the Philistine land.
 During this time, Abraham claimed that Sarah was his sister once again.
 King Abimelech had Sarah brought to him.
 God came to Abimelech in a dream and told him he would die if he took her as she was married.
 Because of that dream, Abimelech eventually returned her untouched to Abraham and gave them animals, silver, and land in his kingdom.

 Abraham had to pray for Abimelech’s household because God made all the women there infertile because Sarah was taken.
 Sarah, however, had a son had the time told to her and their son was named Isaac which means laughter.

 Abraham held a great feast to celebrate the birth of Isaac.
 During this feast, Sarah found Ishmael laughing derisively.
-She was disturbed by this sight and asked Abraham to remove Hagar and Ishmael from their company.
-Abraham was initially reluctant to do so, but complied when God told him to do as she asked.
+She was disturbed by this site and asked Abraham to remove Hagar and Ishmael from their company.
+Abraham was initially reluctant to do so but complied when God told him to do as she asked.

 Sarah died at the age of 127 because of natural causes.
 Abraham then bought a cave near Hebron from Ephron the Hittite which eventually came to be known as the Cave of the Patriarchs.